athoune/Presentations/03_fastcgi/index.md

 Almost all PECL modules work.

-APC cache is no more pertinent, but APC optimization is still useful.
+APC cache is no pertinent anymore, but APC optimization is still useful.

-XHProf and XDebug works very well.
+XHProf and XDebug work very well.

 !SLIDE

 # The doom of /admin #

 You keep your main pages light and fast.
-But your admin pages with batch actions or "display all datas?"
+But what about your admin pages with batch actions or "display all datas" ?

-With apache, you have to set memory and time bound for the worst case.
+With Apache, you have to set memory and time bound for the worst case.

 Like 1024 Mo and 30 minutes for an intranet.
 Elegant.